-Identify as LGBT and considering Western Michigan University?
+Identify as LBGT and considering Western Michigan University?

 Supportive campus programs and organizations